soyed/frontend-mentor/README.md

 #### Frontend-Mentor-newbie Challenges
-This repository contains all the mini layout and components i have built to practice Fron-end skills I have learnt There are currently no live links for these components but i will be setting a live link for each branch soon..
+This repository contains all the mini layout and components i have built to practice Front-end skills I have learnt There are currently no live links for these components but i will be setting a live link for each branch soon..

 To see the source code for each build simply navigate through the branches.